“Complex visual effects contribute to otherwise well-worn ideas on how to generate fear.”

 Besides the script’s near-hackish succession of late rug pulls, Searching makes more concessions to conventional Hollywood filmmaking than the static one-shots of the Unfriended movies, but it’s not all to its detriment.
 Chaganty zooms in on elements of the screen, focusing on the program, search, or conversation in play at a given moment.
 Non-diegetic music occasionally plays.
 And there are scenes outside of the Kim household, captured through news cameras or surveillance footage.
 It’s an indication that this film is less of a tentative experiment that accidentally adopted a storyline, and more of a working thesis on how to insert classically cinematic devices into the format.
 Chaganty confidently approaches the material.
 His sturdy implementation of even the most over-the-top plot points is evidence of his robustness as a director.
 There’s an argument to be made that the soapish missteps of the script he co-wrote turn into tests of his own abilities in realizing their digital placement.

 In that way, Searching represents a shift, moving from purist proof-of-concept to arguing to a mainstream audience that screen capture cinema already fits neatly into the language of movies.
 Whether this just remains a curious relic of the 2010s or the start something more comprehensive remains yet to be seen, but there’s no questioning that this moves the conceit forward for further tries.
 Could we see future efforts that pull the format out of genre filmmaking altogether, and into straightforward dramas and comedies?
 If so, some of the foundation was laid here, as Chaganty stakes his claim in the real world, with its cluttered networks and established histories.
 An exposition-heavy prologue traces the history of the Kim family, and the progression from Windows XP to sleek Macbooks underline years going by and changes occurring.
-As David obsesses over every possible theory of his daughter’s disappearance, a computer desktop cluttered with icons takes the place of a messy bulletin board.
-When the film is at its most tense, it’s not because it’s slamming us over the head with mindnumbing plot twists, it’s because it’s co-opting actions that are implanted in our muscle memory, yet new enough to represent changes in our way of living that we’re experiencing firsthand.
+As David obsesses over every possible theory of his daughter’s disappearance, a computer desktop covered with icons takes the place of a messy bulletin board.
+When the film is at its most tense, it’s not because it’s slamming us over the head with mindnumbing plot twists, it’s because it’s invoking age-old actions that are implanted in our muscle memory, yet new enough to represent changes in our way of living that we’re experiencing firsthand.